uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 number of vouches a user must obtain before she will be permitted to become a member of the trust group.
 For our training guide, only one vouch is required for membership.
-Most groups will have more significant requirements.
+Most groups will have more significant requirements.g

 Vouching is not required only for member admittance, but it can also be used to indicate member relationships beyond the